Qwen3-Coder-Next 80B in Three Modes: BF16 CPU / IQ4_NL Hybrid / nvfp4 GPU Measured

 Background

 Qwen3-Coder-Next is an ~80B parameter MoE model specialized for coding.
-Strong in code generation, review, and security auditing, it’s a candidate for local coding assistant deployment.
+Strong in code generation, review, and security auditing, it is a candidate for local coding assistant deployment.

 The problem is too many execution options: BF16 unquantized CPU inference, IQ4_NL Hybrid GPU offload (experts on CPU), nvfp4 full GPU inference.
 Each has different speed/quality/VRAM characteristics.
 All three were measured on the same hardware to establish per-use-case selection criteria.